cyrusimap/cyrus-sasl/docsrc/sasl/sysadmin.rst

 if this database is compromised, it is the same as if all the passwords for the realm are compromised.

-Put another way, *you cannot use saslauthd with these methods*.
+Put another way, *you cannot use saslauthd with this method*.
-If you do not wish to advertise these methods for that reason (i.e. you are only using saslauthd for password verification), then either remove the non-plaintext plugins (those other than login and plain) from the plugin directory, or use the :option:`mech_list` option to disable them.
+If you do not wish to advertise this method for that reason (i.e. you are only using saslauthd for password verification), then either remove the non-plaintext plugins (those other than login and plain) from the plugin directory, or use the :option:`mech_list` option to disable them.